 Retain a Federal Criminal Defense Lawyer

-So, your best bet if law enforcement, the FBI, Homeland Security, the Sheriffs, the police have come into your home, executed a search warrant, gave you a copy of the search warrant, tried to take a statement from you and not arrested you, you should immediately get to an attorney.
+So, your best bet is if law enforcement, the FBI, Homeland Security, the Sheriffs, or the police have come into your home, executed a search warrant, given you a copy of the search warrant, tried to take a statement from you and not arrested you, you should immediately get to an attorney.